RavinSG/obsidian-cyber/WriteUps/THM/Kenobi.md

 ### Enumerating Samba

-We can now use namp scripts to enumerate for samba shares and users.
+We can use namp scripts to enumerate for samba shares and users.

 ```bash
 $ nmap -p 445 --script=smb-enum-shares.nse,smb-enum-users.nse 10.10.166.119